Reach for Home Program

 When our Outreach clients are ready to transition to living full-time in our services, we refer them to Sonoma County Coordinated Entry.
 This program gives our clients emergency shelter and a safe place off the streets.
 The first step of this process lasts up to six months as we prepare our clients to enter our other programs: Family Transitional Housing, Rapid Re-Housing, or partner-supplied permanent supportive housing.

 Family Transitional Housing

-We provide sober-living apartments for families with children.
+We provide apartments for families with children.
 There, they can live for up to 12 months while we empower them with the skills necessary to return to stable housing.
 Reach for Home case managers work with our clients to develop financial know-how, build resumes, practice effective parenting, and advance other essential life skills.

 Clients enter Rapid Re-Housing from the First Step and Family Transitional Housing phases, or are referred by other agencies.
 The goal is to help clients improve their income profiles so they can return to financial independence.
 Over a nine-month period, clients receive decreasing amounts of short-term rent subsidies as they acclimate to budgeting rent and building self-sufficent habits before they successfully transition out to paying market-rate rents.

 The Reach for Home staff teams with clients to meet important milestones on the road to stable housing.
 Case Managers create personal action plans, provide living spaces, and teach families and individuals financials skills.
 While working on their Skills for Life, clients are able to increase income levels so that by the time they reach the end of their stay, they can attain successful housing outcomes.